hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

   + two threads
     + repeated games of chance (red): more mechanical side
     + the strength of evidence and degrees of belief (green): more about evidence
-  + before the formal developed
+  + before the formal form developed
     + red thread
       + playing games repeatedly, including knuckle bones, dice, and cards
       + question: what is the right way to split money when to stop a game earlier